Dirty Duck (Portland, Oregon): Description and history

 The one-story building was constructed during 1916–1917.
 It became a contributing structure to the Portland New Chinatown–Japantown Historic District.

 Bud Clark, who Portland Monthly described as a "strong straight ally of the gay community", held campaign events at the bar, and celebrated his victory there after being elected mayor in 1984.

+Portland musician Greg Sage had a studio called 421 Sound in the section of the building ultimately occupied by the Crack Press.
+Among other recordings, Sage recorded three records by his band Wipers in the building: Land of the Lost (1986), Follow Blind (1987), and The Circle (1988).

 In September 1999, the Portland Development Commission (PDC) purchased the property as part of a plan to redevelop the entire block on which the building stood.
 In 2002, PDC earmarked $2 million for the Blanchet House of Hospitality, a homeless shelter neighboring the Dirty Duck, to construct a new facility at a different location.
 In return, Blanchet House would deed its property, at the intersection of Northwest Fourth Avenue and Glisan Street, to the commission.
 However, these plans changed, and before the "land swap" deal was finalized in 2008, parties agreed that Blanchet House would receive $2 million, acquire the Dirty Duck property, and build a new facility on the same block.
 Demolition and construction of the new facility was estimated to cost $9–10 million.

 In November 2008, PDC described the building as "functionally and physically obsolete", and in need of a major investment "to extend its useful life".
 In August 2009, members of the city's Historic Landmarks Commission (HLC) criticized plans to demolish the Dirty Duck.
 The commission held a demolition review in January 2010; their feedback was sent to the Portland Bureau of Development Services, who then submitted a recommendation to Portland City Council, who would ultimately decide the building's fate.
 In February 2010, Portland City Council approved the building's demolition by a four-to-one vote, despite HLC's recommendation for its preservation.